The best way to run Django on Google Cloud.

 If you’re interested in commercial support, training, or consultancy then go ahead and contact us at email@example.com

 Note: Djangae is under heavy development, stability is not guaranteed.
 A 2.0 release will happen when it’s ready.
-If you are using Django 1.11 / Python 2.7, please use the 1.x branch
+If you are using Django 1.11 / Python 2.7, please use the 1.x branch which is stable

 - Hooks to manage a series of Google Cloud emulators to simulate the Google App Engine environment locally